 In fact, the popular teaching is that these verses refer to Russia and her allies, which is fully wrong and misleading.
 Actually, neither of these names may be in any way related to Russia or Moscow.

 Who is Gog?
 "Gog" is known to be an Anatolian name.
-It is reasonable to identify him with Gogis (seventh century b.c.e.), king of Lydia, who is called Gugu in the chronicles of Ashurbanipal.
+It is reasonable to identify him with Gogis or Gyges (seventh century b.c.e.), king of Lydia, who is called Gugu in the Chronicles of Ashurbanipal.
 Such personage was known to the Prophet, who took him as reference in order to point out a determined geographic area: Asia Minor.
-Precisely such is the area (Anatolia, Asia Minor) that Yehezqel's prophecy under five names (Magog, Meshekh, Tuval, Gomer and Togarmah) intends to make clear.
+Precisely such is the area (Anatolia, Asia Minor) that Yehezqel's prophecy intends to point out under five names (Magog, Meshekh, Tuval, Gomer and Togarmah).
 These people were well known to the Prophet, and this seems clearly to be the exact interpretation.